lrcry/ExpertMind/README.md

       {
-        "nodeDisplay": "this is a test child node name", "nodeDescription": "this is a test child node description", "nodeParents"0: [
+        "nodeDisplay": "this is a test child node name", "nodeDescription": "this is a test child node description", "nodeParents": [
           {"_id": "someParentId"}
         ],
-        "userId": "user_test_id" // if someone do this without logged in, just leave it blank }
+        "userId": "user_test_id"
+      }
       ```
+      If someone do this without logged in, just leave 'userId' as blank.
       *Note: in current version of the services, only one parent for each node will be taken into consideration.
 That means if you pass a JSON body with multiple nodeParents, the services will take the first parent as the parent of the child node to be added.*

     - Get information of a Node by its ID